 - Historic North Turn Legends Beach Parade, February

-- Mardi Gras and Dog Parade Festival, February
+- Mari Gras & Dog Parade Festival February

 - Daytona Supercross, March